 Grimshaw's main industries are being the service and supply centre for oil and gas, agriculture and forestry.

 The Grimshaw Centennial Recreation Park, includes tennis courts, swimming pool, with RV park and ball diamonds.

-The Grimshaw Huskies are back in the NPHL for the 2011-2012 Season.
-The 2012-2013 NPHL consists of 11 teams.
-EAST DIVISION: Falher Pirates, Grimshaw Huskies, High Prairie Regals, Lakeland Eagles (McLennan), Manning Comets, (Manning Comets have joined the league after 5 year absence) Valleyview Jets.
+Home of the Grimshaw Huskies of the North Peace Hockey League.
+The 2013-2014 NPHL consists of 10 teams.
+EAST DIVISION: Falher Pirates, Grimshaw Huskies, High Prairie Regals, Lakeland Eagles (McLennan), Manning Comets, (Valleyview Jets are not playing this year).
 WEST DIVISION: Hythe Mustangs, Dawson Creek Canucks, Spirit River Rangers, Grande Prairie Athletics, Fort St John Flyers.
-(Horse Lake Chiefs have dropped out) 2012-2113 NPHL Schedule-Scores-Stats.
+2013-2114 NPHL Schedule-Scores-Stats.

 ABOUT THIS SITE, COMMENTS, FAQ.S / EXTERNAL LINKS